 Take your animal studies further by teaching children about which animals hibernate!
 Our friends at Teaching 2 and 3 Year Olds have an awesome list of hibernation activities.
 As many animals are snoozing in January, this is a great month to take hibernation studies a step further and learn about where the animal are sleeping, or their homes or habitats.
 If you need more ideas for a habitats unit, we a habitats lesson plan available in our store.

-Penguins are such a fun animal!
-You can learn about where they live, what they eat, how they behave, and winter.
-In our list of Winter Songs for Kids you’ll find 3 fun penguin songs, including one by our favorite Jack Hartmann!
+Penguins are a favorite winter theme.
+You can learn about where they live, what they eat, how they behave, and all things winter.
+In our list of Winter Songs for Kids, you’ll find 3 fun penguin songs, including one by our favorite Jack Hartmann!
 Additionally, there’s a whole Penguin lesson plan over at Preschool Teacher 101.

 Kids love their pets, and what a better way to talk about them and their own lives by bringing it in as a preschool theme.
-A dog and cat preschool theme is also great to have around this time since those are two of the most common pets.
+It’s the perfect way to get your little learners excited whether they have a cat, dog, guinea pig, bird, lizard, or any other fun animal.
 Our friends at Preschool Teacher 101 have a pets lesson plan in their store for planning the perfect pet theme.

 Polar Animals Theme

 Polar animals are fun, especially when you start talking about how they can survive and stay warm, even when living on snow and ice.
 This is a perfect theme, even if you live in an area that doesn’t get snow!
 There are lots of fun science experiments to try with a polar animal theme, such as this polar experiment that shows how blubber helps insulate polar animals.
 Or check out this Arctic theme lesson plan, including lots of information and activities with polar animals.